-- 1. The board shall conduct a minimum of ten (10) regular board meeting per year. - A total of 100% of governing board members will complete an annual conflict of interest disclosure by June 30th each year. - 3.
+- 1. The board shall conduct a minimum of ten (10) regular board meetings per year. - 2.
+A total of 100% of governing board members will complete an annual conflict of interest disclosure by June 30th each year. - 3.
 The governing board will complete an annual self-evaluation by June 30th each year. - The governing board will complete a formal evaluation of the lead administrator by June 30th each year. - 5.
-The governing board shall complete a formal service evaluation of the contracted educational services provider by June 30th each year. - 2.
+The governing board shall complete a formal service evaluation of the contracted educational services provider by June 30th each year. - 6.
+The school will meet 100% of governance requirements in the N.C.
+Charter School Performance Framework. - 2.
 How will the governing board know that the proposed public charter school is working toward attaining their mission statement?